blinklet/music-festival-organizer/docs/blog-post.md

-title: User authentication in a Flask web app
+title: Use blueprints to organize a Flask application
-slug: flask-authentication-web-app
+slug: flask-blueprints-python
-summary: Build a basic web app that can store accounts for different users, using helpful Flask plugins
+summary: I am starting a large Flask project so I need to define the project structure.
+I discovered that there are many different opinions about how a large Flask project should be organized.
+After some consideration and testing, I decided on the structure I describe in this post.
 date: 2024-04-01
 modified: 2024-04-01
 category: Flask
 status: Draft

+# Look into Flask-AppBuilder extension

 <!--
 A bit of extra CSS code to centre all images in the post